iamqiss/Pixelle/messenger/core/connectors/runtime/README.md

 All the other config sections start either with `sources` or `sinks` depending on the connector type.

 Keep in mind that either of `toml`, `yaml`, or `json` formats are supported for the configuration file.
-The path to the configuration can be overriden by `IGGY_CONNECTORS_CONFIG_PATH` environment variable.
-Each configuration section can be also additionally updated by using the following convention `IGGY_CONNECTORS_SECTION_NAME.KEY_NAME` e.g. `IGGY_CONNECTORS_IGGY_USERNAME` and so on.
+The path to the configuration can be overriden by `MESSENGER_CONNECTORS_CONFIG_PATH` environment variable.
+Each configuration section can be also additionally updated by using the following convention `MESSENGER_CONNECTORS_SECTION_NAME.KEY_NAME` e.g. `MESSENGER_CONNECTORS_MESSENGER_USERNAME` and so on.

 ## HTTP API